 Routine use cases

-A practical note on A practical way to fit face yoga into before-skincare timing for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.
+A practical note on Routine fit: before skincare timing for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.

 Direct answer